5 Ways Trump Plans to Improve Medicare for Older Americans

 Very importantly, the order also seeks to take on states whose restrictions curtail competition in healthcare access and, thus, lead to limited provider networks in Medicare Advantage plans.

-Our redesigned #Medicare Plan Finder has been updated with the 2020 Star Ratings so you can compare the quality of health and drug coverage of different plans as you prepare for the upcoming #MedicareOE! https://t.co/6yjNSF4WYD pic.twitter.com/6B8ywQh7qa
+Our redesigned #Medicare Plan Finder has been updated with the 2020 Star Ratings so you can compare the quality of health and drug coverage of different plans as you prepare for the upcoming #MedicareOE! https://t.co/BE7ILSx3qV pic.twitter.com/8x0S5z6RGO

 — Administrator Seema Verma (@SeemaCMS) October 11, 2019